 The Donald Huston "Dreams" Scholarship was created by Mark Griffis and Dave Robertson to honor Mr. Huston, whose leadership skills, as demonstrated by his military and security service history around the globe, both in U.S. embassies and on the battlefield, inspired this endowment.
 It is the donor's hope that his service example will inspire recipients to work toward a world of peace and harmony.
 Recipient must have been a member of the "DREAMS" program, must submit a recommendation from the Director of "DREAMS" in a sealed envelope, and must maintain a GPA of 3.00 to be eligible for renewal.
 If a suitable applicant is not found from the "DREAMS" program, second consideration may be given to a transfer student from an accredited community college.
-Contact the Office of Admissions for more information.

 The Elizabeth Huston "Dreams" Scholarship was created by Mark Griffis and Dave Robertson to honor Elizabeth Huston, whose compassion and caring for others inspired this award.
 It is the donor's hope that her example of sacrifice for the sake of others will inspire recipients to serve mankind also.
 Recipient must have been a member of the "DREAMS" program, must submit a recommendation from the Director of "DREAMS" in a sealed envelope, and must maintain a GPA of 3.00 to be eligible for renewal.
 If a suitable applicant is not found from the "DREAMS" program, second consideration may be given to a transfer student from an accredited community college.
-Contact the Office of Admissions for more information.